 37. The Cornish and Welsh are closely linked.

 It’s thought that Cornish and Welsh people all descend from ancestors dating back 6,000 years.

-Do you know any fun or interesting facts about Cornwall you’d like to share here?
-Share them here in the comments section below!
+Do you know any fun facts about Cornwall?
+Share them in the comments below!